zyxrhythm/zyx-kit/README.txt

 1.)
 KITTY.exe from (http://www.9bis.net/kitty/)

-  For license and copyright of Kitty try visiting their webpage.
+  For license and copyright of KiTTY try visiting their webdite http://www.9bis.net/kitty/

 2.)
-Some customized scripts and stuffs by https://github.com/zyxrhythm/
+Some customized scripts and stuffs by https://github.com/zyxrhythm
 -----------------------------------------
 =========================================